SEND Acronyms Decoded: Every Abbreviation Teachers Need

 Phased return plans, reduced timetable, safe person in school, home learning support

-For example, a Year 5 pupil's SEN register entry might list "ASC, SpLD (dyslexia), SEMH."
+For example, a Year 5 learner's SEN register entry might list "ASC, SpLD (dyslexia), SEMH."
 This tells you the child is autistic, has a specific literacy difficulty, and experiences social or emotional challenges.
 Each acronym points you towards a different set of classroom strategies.

 These acronyms relate to how schools identify needs, plan support, and track progress.
 You will encounter them during provision mapping, SENCO meetings, and when writing or reviewing support plans.